eyedeekay/httptunnel/README.md

 **This is *way* more useful than it is tested.
 Please be careful.**

+On Unixes, always run it with the flag -littleboss=start to ensure that the proxy always re-starts itself.

 This is a very simple standalone HTTP Proxy for I2P based on the SAM Bridge.
 It has a few advantages in certain situations, especially for adapting applications that speak HTTP to the I2P network.
 It allows applications to start their own